givemethatsewon/stock-diary/concept.md

 **1. Top Header:**
 * A fixed header at the top of the page.
-* On the far left, the application title: "**시크릿 주주총회**" with a small, subtle icon of a diary or a lock.
+* On the far left, the application title: "**주시다**" with a small, subtle icon of a diary or a lock.
 * On the far right, a user profile avatar icon.

 **2. Main Content Area (Left 2/3 of the screen):**